Leanbase/presence/_posts/2019-10-31-despookifying-dark-launches.md

 Is all of this stress really necessary?
 Do we need to orchestrate all the teams to deploy together?
 Isn't the release date the worst time to surface bugs?

-With continous delivery now taking off, product teams can reduce their stress, increase the reliability of their systems and push out more features, faster.
+With continuous delivery now taking off, product teams can reduce their stress, increase the reliability of their systems and push out more features, faster.

 A dark launch is where you let a small group of users (chosen or random) have access to a feature _before_ the feature is available to all users.